Last updated on May 11th, 2022 at 09:23 am

 Retail brands need to be able to connect the channels they sell across and have accurate, real-time visibility into inventory and orders.
 You also need to be able to deliver a great customer experience, one that includes multiple options for fulfillment.

-Ideally, DOM capabilities will reduce operational pain points by prioritizing data connectivity and automation and make it easy to meet customers’ growing expectations.
+Ideally, distributed order management capabilities will reduce operational pain points by prioritizing data connectivity and automation and make it easy to meet customers’ growing expectations.
 Afterall, getting customers what they want, when they want, and how they want it is the name of the game.

 Omnichannel Order Management Is Simple With NewStore